-B. chinensis has been recorded in Europe at 13 locations.
-Twelve of these locations are situated in the Netherlands, and one is located in Belgium.
+B. chinensis has been recorded in Europe at 18 locations.
+In total, 17 of these locations are situated in the Netherlands, and one is located in Belgium.
 The discontinuous distribution in the Netherlands and Belgium suggests that the current spread may be the result of multiple individual introduction events, possibly as a result of intentional release from domestic aquaria and ponds and from open storage ponds associated with garden and pond centres.
 The introduced range of B. chinensis in the Netherlands and large portions of its introduced range in North America are climatically matched with large parts of Eurasia, including all EU countries.
 The introduced range of B. chinensis in the Netherlands and Belgium is within the Atlantic biogeographical region which is matched with Western Denmark, Germany, France, the far north of Spain, the United Kingdom and the Irish Republic, and some coastal regions in Norway.
-It is expected that B. chinensis will be able to establish in EU habitat type 3150 which is widely available in EU countries.
+It is expected that B. chinensis will be able to establish in EU habitat type 3150 - natural eutrophic lakes with Magnopotamion or Hydrocharition type vegetation - which is widely available in EU countries.
 This habitat type in particular is expected to be at high risk of future colonisation by B. chinensis.
 Therefore, it is unlikely that climate, biogeography or habitat availability will restrict the further spread of B. chinensis within the EU.
 In the absence of management measures, populations of B. chinensis in the Netherlands and Belgium may serve as sources of secondary spread within the EU (e.g., to France and Germany).
-The species may disperse within the EU attached to equipment used in the maintenance of waterways, ship hulls, with fishing equipment, via transportation by waterfowl and aquatic mammals, and through limited natural dispersal.
+The species may disperse within the EU attached to equipment used in the maintenance of waterways, ship hulls, with fishing equipment, via transportation by waterfowl and aquatic mammals, and through other limited natural dispersal such as water flow and crawling behaviour of the snail.

-A search of available literature found no evidence of current recorded or potential future impacts of B. chinensis in the EU.
-This may be related to the current limited distribution of the species.
-Moreover, the impact of predation on established populations appears to have limited the abundance of the species locally.
-In general, B. chinensis has not been seen as problematic in North America where densities are relatively low.
-However, the risks associated with extremely high densities of the species are largely unknown and the lack of perceived threat may be attributed to this lack of knowledge.
-Evidence of negative ecological effects is limited to mesocosm experiments from North America which suggests that B. chinensis may outcompete native snail species, increase water clarity and reduce algal biomass due to a high filtration rate, and increase the nitrogen:phosphate (N:P) balance and benthic-pelagic coupling.
+The impact of predation on established populations appears to have limited the abundance of the species locally.
+A discrepancy exists between scientific literature and risk assessments describing the perceived impact in North America.
+The scientific literature often indicates that the species has a limited impact, whereas two existing risk assessments classify the species' impact as high (New York Invasive Species Information, 2017; Jacobs & Keller, 2017).
+However, the risks associated with extremely high densities of the species are largely unknown and the lack of information on perceived impacts in scientific literature may be attributed to this lack of knowledge.
+Evidence of negative ecological effects is limited to mesocosm experiments from North America which suggests that B. chinensis may outcompete native snail species, increase water clarity and reduce algal biomass due to a high filtration rate, and increase the nitrogen-phosphorus balance (N:P ratio) and benthicpelagic coupling.
+Densities of B. chinensis in the Eijsder Beemden were similar to the densities used in the mesocosm experiments implying that the aforementioned impacts may be expected.
 Quantitative information on the current and future economic losses and costs of B. chinensis is not available for the EU.
 B. chinensis currently displays a limited recorded distribution in the EU, and is of limited value to the trade in live animals as evidenced by the low number of retail outlets selling the species.
 Therefore, the economic impact of B. chinensis in the EU is likely to be negligible.

-The expert team assigned overall a medium risk classification for the risks of B. chinensis in the EU, using both the Harmonia+ and ISEIA protocols.
+The expert team assigned a high risk classification to B. chinensis in the EU using the Harmonia+ protocol, and a medium risk using the ISEIA protocol.